Andrius Palionis

 Andrius Palionis (born 5 June 1975) is a Lithuanian politician.
 He served as Minister of Agriculture in the cabinet of Prime Minister Saulius Skvernelis from 7 August 2019 to 11 December 2020.
+He served again in the cabinet of Inga Ruginienė from 25 September 2025 to 14 July 2026.
 He is affiliated with the Social Democratic Labour Party of Lithuania.